If the Sunshine Coast had a Lord Mayor of Music it would be Andrea Kirwin.

 Picture: Currie Street, Nambour, looking north along the eastern side from Chadwick Chambers towards the Royal Hotel, circa 1938.

-“When I opened up in Nambour, Council saw it as an opportunity to get more music there,” she said.
+“When I opened up in Nambour, Council saw it as an opportunity to get more music there,” she says.

 “I would love to see it become the arts and culture hub of the Sunshine Coast.”

-Kirwin has released five studio-albums; the most recent, Bloom (2021), features 13-piece big band The Yama-Nui Social Club, which she juggles with producing and helping give musical leverage to local artists wherever possible.
+Andrea Kirwin has released five studio-albums: her most recent, Bloom (2021), features 13-piece big band The Yama-Nui Social Club.

-But it’s been a sometimes-painful 20 years of performing, personal struggles, and even a partial-law degree, which brought Kirwin to where she is today.
+But it’s been a sometimes-painful 20 years of performing, personal struggles, and even a partial-law degree, which brought Andrea to where she is today.

 “Some of my earliest memories as a child are of singing.
 Church songs, mostly, both in English and Fijian.